iommirocks/iommi/docs/philosophy.rst

 -----------------------

 It's frustrating when a library can't do what you want.
-But if the library can't be extended to do what you want it's even worse.
+But if the library can't be *extended* to do what you want it's even worse.
 We aim to include escape hatches for when you reach the limits of iommi.
-You should be able to add your own logic and data without having to subclass ever or patch the code.
+You should be able to add your own logic and data without having to subclass or patch the code.

 Very often it's useful to add some little bit of data on the side that you need later to customize something.
 We think it's important to support this use case